aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 return results[value];
 ```

-Lookup tables are most useful when there's logical mapping between a single key and a single value, while a `switch` statement is more appropriate when each key requires a unique action or set of actions to take place.
+Lookup tables are most useful when there's a logical mapping between a single key and a single value, while a `switch` statement is more appropriate when each key requires a unique action or set of actions to take place.

 Of course, when conditions are not enumerable, lookup tables or `switch` won't be a choice for you.